chrismarget/resume/README.md

 - All aspects of this role performed to the standards befitting a critical life-safety and emergency communications system.
-- Designed, implemented and managed a 5x hub, ~1000 branch WAN with unusual challenges related to IP multicast traffic engineering, QoS, and offline system challenges.
+- Designed, implemented and managed a 5x hub, ~1000 branch WAN with unusual challenges related to IP multicast traffic engineering, QoS, and offline device challenges.
 Maintaining a system where easily 1/3 of it (emergency response stuff) is disconnected or powered off is...
 Interesting.
 - Wrote internal tooling in Ansible/Bash/Go/Terraform/Perl/Python to automate